 Scholarly productivity is an essential component of a faculty member’s contribution.
 Forms of scholarship include peer-reviewed publications and/or juried exhibitions.
 Additional forms of scholarship may be considered, including (but not limited to) development of computer software, juried competitions, and invited lectures.

 Quantity is of importance only as a general indicator of regular activity.
 Of more significance is the quality of the contribution to the new knowledge in the field.
 Honors, awards and other special recognition are important indicators of quality and dedication to research and scholarship.
 Examples include: Best Paper Awards, Best Poster Awards, and Juried Competition Winner.
-Relative weight will be given to various types and forms of scholarly activity, as aligned with the Department’s guidelines and the SME.
+Relative weight will be given to various types and forms of scholarly activity, as aligned with the Department’s guidelines and the SFR.
 A candidate for promotion and tenure must have a number of substantive works accepted for publication or exhibition that have been subjected to peer review; these works may include journal articles, books, and monographs.
 A candidate for reappointment must demonstrate ability or definite promise in teaching, research & scholarship, and services.

 It is important that each faculty member show continuity of advancement towards the requirements for tenure and promotion as outlined in this document.

 Effort at and success in attracting extra-mural funding is important.
 This funding may take the form of research contracts, direct grants, University mini-grants, memoranda of agreements, unrestricted gifts, in-kind support and collaborative efforts.

 Additional scholarly works such as papers presented at professional meetings and successful research contract proposals are considered part of the candidate’s scholarly activities.
 The quantity and quality of unpublished working papers, manuscripts, and grant proposals are important elements in assessing a candidate’s continuing commitment to scholarly activities.